jessica-toth/user-research/How to Monarch.md

 ## Get to know your cash flow
-If transactions are the atoms, cashflow are the molecules in understanding your finances.
+If transactions are the atoms, Cash Flow categories and groups are the molecules in understanding your finances.
 Cashflow is the easiest way to understand how you are spending your money.

 - Use the Cashflow bar chart to get a clear picture of how Income and Expenses compare each month.
   - Nuance is important here.
 If you're tracking Savings as part of your Expenses, then zeroing out each month is OK.
 In a month where Expenses are greater than Income, that's an area to explore.
 Go back to your Transactions for that month and see if data are mislabeled.

 - The Expensees horizontal barchart is key to understanding your hightest expenses.
-  - By default your expenses are set to a Monthly and Category view. .
+By default your expenses are set to a Monthly and Category view.
+  - Use the buttons on top of the Cash Flow page to change your timing view (monthly, quarterly, yearly) or buckets (categories, groups, merchants).
+  - Use the filters to funnel down to specific accounts or tags.
+  - Consider sharing your information and use the this functionality to alter amounts to percentages.

 ![Cashflow bar chart](https://github.com/jessica-toth/user-research/blob/main/Cashflow1.png)
 ![Cashflow categories](https://github.com/jessica-toth/user-research/blob/main/Cashflow2.png)